bartak-v/gja/README.md

 ### Javadoc Documentation

-Automatically generated Javadoc documentation can be found in the `doc/` folder, either in the root of this repo or in each project subfolder.
+Automatically generated Javadoc documentation can be found in the `doc/` folder in each project subfolder.
 Open the `index.html` in each documentation to see the Javadoc.

 ### Prerequisites